EmmanuelADAM/jade/issia23/README.md

            - launches a CFP to find a new product
            - and chooses according to the price and its confidence to 2nde hand product or not
    - the user:
-     - decides if he/she prefers build a new product (or a second-hand product) or repair the product.
+     - decides if he/she prefers buy a new product (or a second-hand product) or repair the product.
      - if he/she wants to repair:
        - launches a CFP to find the appropriate part and choose
        - repairs by her/him self if he/she has capability
        - or asks for a rendez-vous to a repair coffee
-     - if he/she wants to build a new one, the user launch a CFP to the distributors
+     - if he/she wants to buy a new one, the user launch a CFP to the distributors

      **[7 points]**